Officers, N.C.O.s and Men of the 1st Battalion, Buried in Gorre British and Indian Cemetery

 Grave: 1.E.2.
 Died of Wounds: 19 October 1914 Age: 27

-As a Reservist he was recalled to the 1st Battalion at the outbreak of War and his Medal Card shows he entered France 16 August.
+As a Reservist he was recalled to the 1st Battalion at the outbreak of War and his Medal Card shows he landed in France on 16 August.
 He fought under Captain Jones on the right flank of the Battalion’s action at Audregnies on 24th August.

 Richard was one of the 9 men killed during the action to take La Bassée on 19th October.
 The War Diary states: